MRAlirad/foundry-fund-me/README.md

 ## Deploy a mock priceFeed

-In the previous lesson, we refactored our contracts to avoid being forced to use Sepolia every single time when we ran tests.
-The problem is we didn't quite fix this aspect.
-We made our contracts more flexible by changing everything for us to input the `priceFeed` address only once.
-We can do better!

 It is very important to be able to run our all tests locally.
 We will do this using a **mock contract**.